 They can be purchased on their own for $29.00.
 Or you can purchase them in a pack of four for $99 – dropping the cost per AirTag to only $24.75.
 As we mentioned above, Apple AirTags run on a CR2032 watch battery that will last about one year.
 Those batteries are just $1.50 to $2 apiece once it's time to replace them.

 And while they are available from retailers like Amazon, buying them directly from the Apple Store provides you with the option to have your AirTags engraved with your initials or an emoji of your choice free of charge.

 But this is Apple.
-So in addition to the AirTags themselves, an entire ecosystem of accessories has already started popping up – both from Apple and many third-party retailers – think keychain attachments and loops to put on a backpack or a suitcase.
+So in addition to the AirTags themselves, an entire ecosystem of accessories has developed – both from Apple and many third-party retailers – think keychain attachments and loops to put on a backpack or a suitcase.

 Go figure, many of these cost more than the AirTags themselves.
 However, if you opt for some of the third-party accessories, you can expect to pay much less.